Career advice

 Can they see themselves working with you?

-Personality, charisma, interests; everyone wants to work with people they like.
+Personality, charisma, hobbies and interests; everyone wants to work with people they like.
 Try and let your personality come out in the interview whilst maintaining a professional manner.
 Share some details about you, say something about that last trip or something interesting that happened to you.
 Every company is made up of people, and people want to work in a friendly environment, one that will help them grow and be satisfied with their work.

 Often asked questions